• Study level

 • Definition of a cosmetic product

-• Study of the industrial transposition
+• Study of industrial transposition

 Study of emulsions, definitions, characteristics and formulation